-Additionally, during 2017 the company continued to expand initiatives designed to enhance service to our customers and further increase operational efficiencies.
-Several of these initiatives included enhancements to our mobile app, technology advancements, and implementing advanced cybersecurity systems.
+During 2018, the company continued to expand initiatives designed to enhance service to our customers and further increase operational efficiencies.
+In addition to our semi-annual dividend, the bank stock repurchase of 180,000 shares was completed and was deemed a huge success.